 Flowering plants need regular watering.

-These plants would die if nobody gives water to them.
+These plants will die if nobody gives water to them.

-10. Abdul realised that he never watered the huge neem tree.
+10. Abdul realised that he had never watered the huge neem tree.
 “Where did it get its water from?” he thought.
-Which of the plants around you do not need watering.
+Which of the plants around you do not need watering?
 Where do they get water from?
 Make two guesses.

-This is because the roots of the neem tree go deep into soil and suck water from the soil.
-Also, other big tress like mango, banyan, etc. do not require us to water them.
+This is because the roots of the neem tree go deep into the soil and suck water from the soil.
+Also, other big trees, like mango, banyan, etc., do not require us to water them.

 11. Abdul wondered whether radish was a root.
 Why did he think so?